 All members are advised to wear footwear suitable for tar macadam surfaces.

-No further action required
+Action required

+A new notice board needs to be provided outside court 2 and the notices reinstated

 Summary of Actions

-The electrical work on the club house needs to be completed and an EIC issued

-The coach’s building needs rewiring and an EIC issued

-The biennial PATS testing is due

-An additional notice needs to be displayed inside the top building stating that club facilities must not be used when there is ice or snow on the ground and a significant risk of accidents

-The non-slip tape on the veranda has not proved to be robust and plans are in hand to replace the veranda in 2021 including decking with a non-slip finish.
-As a temporary measure we are considering using hessian matting on the most exposed and slippery parts of the veranda and ramp.
+The non-slip tape on the veranda has not proved to be robust and plans are in hand to replace the veranda in January 2022 including stone decking with a non-slip finish.
 The veranda needs to be kept free of leaves in autumn.

 There is no provision on the current membership application form for a health declaration or emergency contact information.
 This could be included in part 2 of the form.
 Existing members could be asked for this information as part of the renewal procedure.
 Provision of the information should be voluntary for adult members.

+The kitchen has been redecorated and the notice boards need to be reinstated

+A new notice board needs to be provided outside court 2 and the notices reinstated

+The defibrillator needs to be installed and communicated

+Consideration needs to be given on whether it is necessary to put padding around some or all of the other floodlight pylons

 Appendix A - Purley Bury Tennis Club Health and Safety Policy and Procedures